 Exhibit 1 classifies people according to how they make investing decisions.
 Quadrant one is the noise quadrant.
 It's composed of investors who believe in both market timing and superior investment selection.
 They think that they (or their favorite financial guru) can consistently uncover mispriced investments that will deliver market-beating returns.
 In addition, they believe it's possible to identify the mispricing of entire market segments and predict when they will turn up or down.
 The reality is that the vast majority of these methods fail to even match the market, let alone beat it.

 Unfortunately, most of the public is in this quadrant because the media play into this thinking as they try to sell newspapers, magazines and television shows.
 For the media, it's all about getting you to return to them time and time again.

 Quadrant two is the conventional wisdom quadrant.
-It includes most of the financial services industry.
-Most investment professionals have the experience to know they can't predict broad market swings with any degree of accuracy.
-They know that making incorrect predictions usually means losing clients.
-However, they believe there are thousands of market analysts and portfolio managers with MBAs and high-tech information systems who can find undervalued securities and add value for their clients.
+It includes most of the financial servic the experience to know they can't predict broad market swings with any degree of accuracy.
+They know that making incorrect predictions usually are thousands of market analysts and portfolio tion systems who can find undervalued securities and add value for their clients.
 Of course, it's the American dream to believe that if you're bright enough and work hard enough, you will be successful in a competitive environment.

-As un-American as it seems, in an efficient capital market this methodology adds no value,
+As un-American as it seems, in an efficient capital market this methodology adds no value, on average.

-on average.
 While there are debates about the efficiency of markets, most economists believe that, fundamentally, capital markets work.